top of page

 3. You had consumed alcohol or other drugs; and

-4. Because of that alcohol or drug consumption you were incapable of having proper control of a motor vehicle.
+4. Because of the alcohol or drug consumption, you were incapable of having proper control of a motor vehicle.

 Penalties for DUI